25 Aug 2025

 Psychedelics Reframing The Treatment

 Anorexia nervosa (AN) is more than refusing food — it can be conceptualised as a powerful psychological loop of perfectionism, fear, and self‑criticism.
-Traditional treatments, including cognitive-behavioral therapy and nutritional counseling, have helped many, but relapse rates remain high
+Traditional treatments, including cognitive-behavioral therapy1 and nutritional counseling, have helped many, but relapse rates remain high2

 However, it’s important to note that most studies on psychedelic-assisted therapy for eating disorders are now in the very early stage of research, undergoing Phase 1 feasibility trials.